huggingface/dataset-viewer/services/worker/README.md

 # Datasets server - worker

-> Workers that pre-compute and cache the response to /splits, /first-rows, /parquet, /info and /size.
+> Workers that pre-compute and cache the response for each of the processing steps.

 ## Configuration